maryshin32/comm318_F20_Final_Project/data_story_presentation/README.md

 In case there are any issues with accessing this Medium link, I have also uploaded my story as a PDF File in this folder.

-Once again, thank you very much for your time and attention, and I hope you enjoyed my Final Project!!!
+Thank you very much for your time and attention, and I hope you enjoyed my Final Project!!!

 Cheers,
-Mary Shin
+-Mary Shin